How Can I Maintain Patient Privacy in a Health Information Technology System?

 A main component of ensuring patient privacy comes from efforts to protect patient information within your health IT system.
 Federal and State laws require that certain steps be followed to protect the privacy of patient health information.
 You must take steps so that your organization complies with the HIPAA Standard for Privacy of Individually Identifiable Health Information, more commonly known as the HIPAA Privacy Rule.

 The Privacy Rule defines what information is protected and the circumstances in which PHI can be used and disclosed.
 Its standards also provide for the right of an individual to control the use of his or her personal information.
 The Privacy Rule applies to PHI in all forms, including electronic, paper, and oral.
 HIPAA preempts State laws, unless the State law has greater privacy protections than HIPAA.
 One way to think about it, is that HIPAA sets the floor for patient privacy, not the ceiling.
-For more on these exceptions, see the Health Resources and Services Administration’s (HRSA) Health IT Adoption Toolbox, Privacy and Security Module.

 Part of the HIPAA Privacy Rule clarifies when it is permissible to share a patient’s individually identifiable PHI.
 The table below provides information on the context in which you can, must, and cannot share PHI.